virajbhutada/GIF-Search-Portal/README.md

 ### Key Features:
 - Seamless integration of GIPHY API for comprehensive GIF search functionality.
-- Utilization of HTML, CSS, and JavaScript to ensure dynamic and responsive user interface.
+- Utilization of HTML, CSS, and JavaScript to ensure a dynamic and responsive user interface.
 - Deployment of the application as a static web app using Azure services.
 - Targeted towards students and professionals, offering a smart learning portal enriched with engaging content.
 - Continuous updates and enhancements to enrich the learning journey of users.